Advanced Verify mode

 - Frozen catalog.
 The 10-step catalog is versioned (

 existbefore-verifyreport-v1) and pinned by an inline-stability test.
 Adding, renaming, or reordering a step requires a version bump — the report stays mappable years later. - Privacy invariant preserved.
-Files and text never leave the browser.
+Files never leave the browser.
 Only the SHA-256 transits via the proxy to the public registry, exactly as in the basic Verify flow.

 What this report guarantees — and what it does not